Mulc1b3R/Theseus-AI/README.md

 # Theseus-AI

-Open AI gpt 3.5 Web Page Designer and editor.
+Open AI gpt 3.5 Web Page Designer , Domain Search Engine and Editor.
 Enables you to create and design web pages with ease.
-The tool is programmed using ReactJS and is designed to help individuals and teams build web pages faster.
+Grab Web Sites directly in the screen and Live edit with the help of Open AI gpt 3.5 .
+ReactJS  based interface designed to edit and create Existing Web Templates or Spin up from scratch.
+Grab source code  from any web page and paste into the HTML EDITOR to begin working.
+Use in conjunction with Web Scrapbook to grab all website files into one working folder for re working THEMES.

 <img src="./public/particles.png" alt="">